jcbain/jcbain/README.md

 - 🐐 I'm currently spitting mad code for [TugboatQA](https://www.tugboatqa.com/)
 - 💬 Ask me about computational language models
-- ⚡ I'm a faithfully against the use of the Oxford comma
+- ⚡ I'm faithfully against the use of the Oxford comma
 - 😄 Pronouns: they/he/she.
 I consider myself [agender](https://nonbinary.wiki/wiki/Agender)
 - 🥌 Partner (in life and curling) to [Jennifer](https://github.com/bainjen)